R-js/libRmath.js/README.md

 See [R doc](http://stat.ethz.ch/R-manual/R-patched/library/stats/html/Beta.html).
 See [wiki](https://en.wikipedia.org/wiki/Beta_distribution).

 These functions are members of an object created by the `Beta` factory method.
-The factory method needs an instance of a [normal PRNG](#normal-distributed-random-number-generators).
+The factory method needs an instance of an optional [normal PRNG](#normal-distributed-random-number-generators).
 Various instantiation methods are given below.

 Usage: